Dr. Jeanette McClendon

 Together, the McClendons have 2 grown sons, Colin and Rory.
-In their free time, they all enjoy horses and horseback riding and have many horses at home, along with 1 Jack Russell Terrier.
+In their free time, they all enjoy horses and horseback riding and have many horses at home, along with 1 Jack Russell Terrier and a spoiled orange cat.
 Dr. McClendon also thoroughly enjoys gardening, which is evidenced in the beautiful gardens surrounding the clinic.

 Dr. Cheryl Graybush is one of our full-time veterinarians.
 She is very gentle and efficient with pets.
 She received her veterinary degree from the University of Wisconsin, Madison in 1997.

 Dr. Graybush has most recently been employed by Charlottesville-Albemarle SPCA, where she saw many dogs, cats, and pocket pets, and was able to see many interesting medical cases.
 Her interests include dermatology, dentistry, and surgery.
 She is interested in various methods of pain relief.
 She has received her certification in Veterinary Acupuncture through the internationally recognized Chi Institute of Veterinary Medicine.

 She lives in Albemarle with her husband, an equine veterinarian, and 2 children, Justin and Kelsey.
 Dr. Graybush has 1 cat named Mason and a dog named Patches.
 The 2- and 4-legged children keep her quite busy during her time outside the clinic.